grasshoff/philhistcomp/projects/piraha_language/argument.md

 **research objects**: a corpus of conversations with members of the Pirahã tribe translated into english.

-**research question**: Can the Pirahã language express arithmetic propositions or in other words can one do arithmetics in Piraha?
+**research question**: Can the Pirahã language express arithmetic propositions?

-**hypothesis**: No.
+**hypothesis**: Pirahã cannot express arithmetic propostitions.

-**basis for the hypothesis**: For arithmetic propositions we need logical vocabulary and number words, and the Pirahã language seems to lack some key logical vocabulary and completely lack number words.
+**basis for the hypothesis**: The intuition would be that for arithmetic propositions we need logical vocabulary and number words, and the Pirahã language seems to lack some key logical vocabulary and completely lack number words.

 Assuming that, in spite of lacking a word for "plus" and for "and", that the Pirahã understand the concept of